How to get from Malaga to Marbella

 Marbella Golf courses

-If you love to golfing, then this is a very popular pastime here with many resorts having their own courses that you will pay top dollar to experience.
+If you love golfing, then this is a very popular pastime here with many resorts having their own courses that you will pay top dollar to experience.
 One of the most popular is Los Naranjos Golf Club, which is located down the coast from central Marbella near Puerto Banús.
 Recent visitors said the greens are immaculately kept and that the staff was friendly and helpful and prices that change between the different seasons.
 Here’s a few more places below

 Marbella club golf resort